 “No matter what we look like, where we live, or how much money we have, getting sick reminds us that at our core we’re all just human.” – Anna Vickerstaff

 Jamie Potter is part of the grassroots movement and set up the Hull Covid-19 Mutual Aid group on Facebook.
-He saw more than 400 people join up in the first 24 hours and now almost 1,300 people have pledged their support at the time of writing.
+He saw more than 400 people join up in the first 24 hours.
 Jamie insists that the city-wide group he has set up has already spawned more direct help locally and has also been able to tackle issues like the impact of panic buying in supermarkets.

 “People are also starting up more specific hyperlocal WhatsApp groups that are related to streets and neighbourhoods because my group is for the whole entire city.

 “On a local level, they are distributing flyers with contact numbers on for people who are happy to make themselves available to help others.

 “We know that there has been a shortage of bottled milk for babies in the supermarkets so one member has even offered to share spare breast milk for any mother who gets caught out.
 These things are starting to come through now.”